Knowledge Base Administration Guide

 #minimumcycles = 5

-• TSV coverage path
+• TSV coverage file path.

-• Regression name to store under
+• Regression name to store under.

 For example, to import mycov.tsv into Regression daily/123: